Queer studies: Yale–Kramer controversy

+AP Psychology Controversy

+In August 2023, the Florida Department of Education ruled that AP Psychology' was in violation of the Florida Parental Rights in Education Act due to content on sexual orientation and gender identity in the course.
+In a public statement on August 3, the College Board said this "effectively banned" the course content in Florida, which asks students to “describe how sex and gender influence socialization and other aspects of development."
+The department told school officials that the course may only be taught if material on sexual orientation and gender identity was removed from the curriculum.
+The College Board responded that if such topics were removed, the class would not be compliant with college requirements, and thus not be eligible for Advanced Placement.
+On August 9, a day before many Florida school districts began their school year, the department issues a letter to superintendents stating the course could be taught in its entirety.
+The dispute came amid a broader backlash against the teaching of LGBTQ+ topics in the United States.

 Academic field of queer studies

 The concept of perverse presentism is often taught in queer studies classes at universities.
 This is the understanding that queer history cannot and should not be analyzed through contemporary perspectives.
 Ways to find out how people historically identified can include studying queer community archives.

 While queer studies initially emerged in the North American and, to a lesser extent, European academy and mostly relates to Western contexts, it recently has also developed in other parts of the world.
 For instance, since the 2000s there has been an emergent field of Queer African Studies, with leading scholars such as Stella Nyanzi (Uganda), Keguro Macharia (Kenya), Zethu Matebeni (South Africa), S.N.
 Nyeck (Cameroon), Kwame E. Otu (Ghana), and Gibson Ncube (Zimbabwe) contributing to the development of this field.
 Their work critiques the eurocentric orientation of Western queer studies and examines the longstanding traditions of sexual and gender diversity, ambiguity, and fluidity in African cultures and societies.